-If you are using a Kafka broker, you can configure the delivery order of events from triggers to event sinks.
+If you are using a Knative broker for Apache Kafka, you can configure the delivery order of events from triggers to event sinks.
 See Configuring event delivery ordering for triggers.

 If you are using a Kafka broker, you can configure the delivery order of events from triggers to event sinks.

-The OpenShift Serverless Operator, Knative Eventing, and Knative Kafka are installed on your Red Hat OpenShift Service on AWS cluster.
+The OpenShift Serverless Operator, Knative Eventing, and Knative Kafka are installed on your OpenShift Container Platform cluster.

 Kafka broker is enabled for use on your cluster, and you have created a Kafka broker.

-You have created a project or have access to a project with the appropriate roles and permissions to create applications and other workloads in Red Hat OpenShift Service on AWS.
+You have created a project or have access to a project with the appropriate roles and permissions to create applications and other workloads in OpenShift Container Platform.